dstar4138/libhotswap/README.md

 However, if you performed two modifications to the same module, only the final one would take, as the Erlang Code server reads the module's object code from the path each time LibHotSwap updates the one in memory.
+Note the version number returned by the `inject_in_function/3` and `rewrite/2` calls were both `43`.
 LibHotSwap therefore bundles a server which wraps the code server with an on-disk cache for saving multiple versions of modifications.
-This even gives us version rollback
+This even gives us version rollback capability on a module level granularity:
-capability:

 ```erlang
 > l(libhotswap_dummy). % Reload from disk.